Deep-Symmetry/beat-link-trigger/README.md

 <img src="doc/assets/ReallyOpen.png" alt="Confirmation dialog" width="492" height="303">

-> We are looking into also offering a native Windows bundle if that can
+> You will need to repeat this process for each version that you
-> be accomplished with a similar level of effort.
+> download.

 ## License